backend-development/backend-development-textbook/source/rails_associations_and_validations.md

 ```

 The identifier after "migration" is arbitrary, we could call it anything we want.
 The
-two table names will be sorted alphabetically, and a table `authors_comincs` will be
+two table names will be sorted alphabetically, and a table `authors_comics` will be
 created.
 It will not haven an id, and just contain the two foreign keys.

 ### has_and_belongs_to_many